quanpn90/VAEAssignment-DLNN2020/README.md

 I have tested the code for both Windows and Linux under Anaconda: https://www.anaconda.com/products/individual.
 I recommend this because the Intel Math Kernel Librariy (MKL) will be automatically installed via Anaconda.

+If you have access to an NVIDIA GPU, it is probably possible to make the model run faster by converting into cupy https://cupy.chainer.org/.

 # Running.

 First, ensure that you are in the same directory with the python files and the "data" directory with the "frey_rawface.mat" inside.
 Also provided are the model weights in model/ (when loading, they will override the hyperparameters in the train file) so you can directly run eval and sampling (below).